Rectal Prolapse

 Conservative treatment

 - Digital reposition of the partial prolapse may help a lot.
 The index finger is lubricated and protrusion is pushed up through the anal canal and the finger is gradually withdrawn.
-Attention of bowel habit, avoiding straining at stools, control of diarrhea and dietetic adjustments in case of mal-nutrition are supportive treatments to be followed.
+Attention to bowel habit, avoiding straining at stools, control of diarrhoea and dietetic adjustments in case of malnutrition are supportive treatments to be followed.

 - Sub-mucous injection with 5% phenol in almond oil is given.